King Arthur's Knights: Reception

-In the 1980 book The Complete Book of Wargames, game designer Jon Freeman commented "Essentially this is a race-and-chase game" and called it "an introduction to role-playing games in a board game format.
+In the 1979 book The Playboys Winner's Guide to Board Games, game designer Jon Freeman called this an elaborate game set in "a well-researched legendary Britain."
+Freeman thought the game started well but "Unfortunately, the rules, initially quite clear and explicit, bog down severely about halfway through."
+The following year, in The Complete Book of Wargames, Freeman commented "Essentially this is a race-and-chase game" and called it "an introduction to role-playing games in a board game format.
 It's a lighthearted game, devoid of violence and horrible beasties, and quite suitable for children."
 Freeman did have an issue with the rulebook and components, saying, "Unfortunately the charts and tables are scattered hither and yon about the (rather long) rules, and except for the attractive four-color map, the components are rather primitive."
 Despite this, Freeman concluded by giving this game an Overall Evaluation of "Good."